mpraski/clusters/README.md

 ```

-The library also provides an Importer to load data from files (currently the CSV importer is implemented):
+The library also provides an Importer to load data from file (as of now the CSV importer is implemented):

 ```go
 // Import first three columns from data.csv